datacoves/docs/docs/reference/datacoves/vpc-deployment.md

 ## Dependencies

+Datacoves can be deployed on AWS, Azure or Google Cloud.

+Here is the list of services required, each cloud provider offers the service with a different name/brand.

 | Service      |  Purpose        |  Requirements    |   Quantity |
 |--------------|-----------------|--------------------------|------------|
 | Database | Datacoves core services | PostgreSQL > v.14, Minimum 2vcpu, 16Gb memory __(*)__ | 1 server |